Qantas resumes flights grounded by labour dispute

 Assistant Treasurer Bill Shorten said Joyce had lit a fire beneath Qantas.
 "It really shouldn't have needed this bushfire, industrial bushfire, to take place," he said.

-The Qantas dispute has dragged on for months but escalated recently when the airline announced plans to cut 1,000 jobs and order $9 billion (5 billion pounds) worth of new aircraft as part of a makeover to salvage its loss-making international business.
+The Qantas dispute has dragged on for months but escalated recently when the airline announced plans to cut 1,000 jobs and order $9 billion worth of new aircraft as part of a makeover to salvage its loss-making international business.

 Union representatives said they would work with Qantas to resume flights as soon as possible but some sought to cast Joyce as a reckless manager prepared to risk the airline.